sb185296/mkdoc/content/contribution/documentation.md

 - Whenever a new feature is added, a bug is fixed, or a breaking change is made, it should be documented where appropriate (ex: `README.md`, changelog, etc.)
-- New methods of installation are always appreciated and should be documented
+- New methods of installation are always appreciated and No be documented

 ## What pages need documentation?